Can You Sue Child Protective Services for Emotional Distress?

-If you've ever been visited by Child Protective Services, you know just how stressful and distressing it can feel.
-Even the best of parents can get frazzled when someone with the legal authority to take aware their kids is present.
+If you've ever been visited by Child Protective Services (CPS), you know just how stressful and distressing it can feel.
+Typically parents feel frazzled when someone with the legal authority to take aware their kids, like a caseworker, is present.

 When Is There a Civil Rights Violation?

-Unfortunately, CPS will often coerce investigation suspects into providing information or drug test via the threat of taking their children away, which again, likely does not rise to the level of a civil rights violation.
+Unfortunately, CPS may coerce investigation suspects into providing information or drug test via the threat of taking their children away.
+This, again, likely does not rise to the level of a civil rights violation.

 What If CPS Crosses the Line?